BjarneRest/ase-chat/README.md

 | /info                                | Displays the number of clients connected to the user                       |
 | /username + the username you want    | Change your username                                                       |

+Colors to choose from:

+Black, Red, Green, Yellow, Blue, Purple, Cyan and White